George Metesky: 1951

 Bombs will continue until the Consolidated Edison company is brought to justice for their dastardly acts against me.
 I have exhausted all other means.
 I intend with bombs to cause others to cry out for justice for me.

 The letter directed police to the Paramount Theater in Times Square, where a bomb was discovered and disabled, and to a telephone booth at Pennsylvania Station where nothing was found.

 On November 28, a coin-operated locker at the IRT 14th Street subway station was bombed, without injury.
 Near the end of the year, the Herald Tribune received another letter, warning:

 Have you noticed the bombs in your city – if you are worried, I am sorry – and also if anyone is injured.
 But it cannot be helped – for justice will be served.
 I am not well, and for this I will make the Con Edison sorry – yes, they will regret their dastardly deeds – I will bring them before the bar of justice – public opinion will condemn them – for beware, I will place more units under theater seats in the near future.
 F.P.

 1952

 On March 19, a bomb exploded in a phone booth at the Port Authority Bus Terminal without causing injury.
-In June and again in December bombs exploded in seats at the Lexington Avenue Loew's theater.
-The December bombing injured one person, and was the first Metesky bomb to cause injury.
-Police had asked the newspapers not to print any of the bomber's letters and to play down earlier bombings, but by now the public was becoming aware that a "Mad Bomber" was on the loose.
+In June and again in December, bombs exploded in seats at the Lexington Avenue Loew's theater.
+The December bombing injured one person and was the first Metesky bomb to cause injury.
+Police had asked the newspapers not to print any of the bomber's letters and to downplay earlier bombings, but by now the public was becoming aware that a bomber was on the loose.